 Most of the lamp post banners are maintained by the Town Council.
 They serve to celebrate the town and inform visitors of the successes, services and events that the Town has and offers to people.

 The various planters around the town are maintained by the Town Council.
-Many of them during the summer period links to the Town’s In Bloom projects.
-The planting schemes aim to welcome visitors and present a warm and inviting place to spend time in shopping of meeting with friends and family for leisure purposes.
+Many of them during the summer period link to the Town’s In Bloom projects.
+The planting schemes aim to welcome visitors and present a warm and inviting place to spend time shopping or meeting with friends and family for leisure purposes.

-The public toilets are adjoined to the multi-storey car park building accessed via Waterborne Walk or the West Street entrance to that car park.
-It comprises of dedicated nappy changing room, women and men’s toilets (inclusive of a nappy changing cubical) and a combined accessible toilet and shower room.
+The public toilets are adjoined to the multi-storey car park building and accessed via Waterborne Walk or the West Street entrance to that car park.
+They comprise a dedicated nappy changing room, women and men’s toilets (inclusive of a nappy changing cubical) and a combined accessible toilet and shower room.

-The facility benefits from an onsite attendant who, in summer, will also be responsible for cleaning the toilets located in Parson’s Close Recreation Ground, so may be off-site occasionally during the summer period.
+The facility benefits from an onsite attendant who, in summer, is also responsible for cleaning the toilets located in Parson’s Close Recreation Ground, so may be off-site occasionally during the summer period.

 Shower access – The shower is part of the combined accessible toilet which has a radar key lock.
 For non-radar key holders, access to the shower can be secured with the help of the on-site attendant.
 (Please note during the summer months the attendant may be off-site for a short while as well as having a lunch-time work break.)

 Much of the non-highways signage is maintained by the Town Council to aid navigation around the town, pointing out directions to shops and services.